automateps/AutomatePS/Docs/Switch-AMWorkflowItem.md

 # Switch-AMWorkflowItem

 ## SYNOPSIS
-Replaces items in a AutoMate Enterprise workflow
+Replaces items in a Automate workflow

 ## SYNTAX